007revad/Video_Station_for_DSM_722/README.md

 ### What about DTS, EAC3 and TrueHD Audio?

-You can install ffmpeg 6 from SynoCommunity.
+You can install FFmpeg 6 from SynoCommunity.
 See [Easy Install](https://synocommunity.com/#easy-install) to add SynologyCommunity package repository to Package Center.

 <p align="center"><img src="/images/ffmpeg6.png"></p>